epccs/Gravimetric/Manager/manager/README.md

 [PV and Battery]: ./PVandBattery.md

-16. not used.
-(Power-Manager i2c callback (enable with callback address, report state cmd).
+16. Power-Manager i2c callback, enable with callback address, and and comand number to send state updates to.
 17. not used.
 18. Battery charge start (low) limit (uint16_t)
 19. Battery charge done (high) limit (uint16_t)